 For glasses wearers, Y&Y touts their belay glasses as “stackable” with your prescription glasses.
 Here’s a photo of what this looks like in action.

 If that doesn’t appeal to you, Y&Y also sells Clip Up Belay Glasses which are designed to clip onto most eyeglasses and sunglasses.

 Given the wide price range of glasses, it’s worth deciding how much you want to spend.
 If you have the cash, the Y&Y Classic glasses will likely be all you need.
-If you’re on a budget, it’s hard to beat the Plasfun Basics.
+If you’re on a budget, it’s hard to beat the Plasfun Firsts.

 Case & Portability

 It’s worth putting a little thought into where you’ll use these glasses.
 I personally like to clip the case to my harness so that I don’t have to worry about carrying my glasses when walking to the next climb.
 Other climbers don’t mind throwing the case in their pack every time.

 If the case matters to you, the Y&Y Classic and Plasfun models had our favorite system which is available separately on Amazon should you opt for another pair.
 All the included cases were protective enough for general use.

 How We Tested